Capturing Incredible Photographs On A Gopro - How To

 A few things to understand for anyone who isn't sure:

 - The ISO settings will allow you to control how sensitive your camera is to light.
 Basically the lower the number the less sensitive to light your camera is.

-- The Exposure time will allow you to set how long your camera lets in light for, so for instance, photo's of the stars and Milky Way will need lots of light and normally require exposure times of around 30 seconds or more.
+- The Exposure time will allow you to set how long your camera lets in light for, so for instance, photos of the stars and the Milky Way will need lots of light and normally require exposure times of around 30 seconds.

 - You will only have a short window of time to take the pictures (about 10-15 mins) so make sure you are ready!

 - Make sure you take a few pictures during the sunset while the light is fading.
 If the pictures come out too light just wait a few more minutes for it to get a tad darker.